Stochastic recursions on directed random graphs: Characterizing the typical behavior

-Our main result is stated for graphs for which a strong coupling of its local neighborhoods, as defined below, exists.
+Our main result is stated for {directed} graphs for which a strong coupling of its local neighborhoods, as defined below, exists.
 The work in \cite{Olvera_21} shows that such a coupling exists for any random graph generated via either a directed configuration model or any of the graphs in the family of inhomogeneous random digraphs with rank-1 kernels, which includes the directed versions of well-known models such as the Erd\H os-R\'enyi graph, the Chung-Lu model, the Norros-Reittu model, or the generalized random graph.
-For completeness, we include in the Appendix a brief description of these two families of random graphs.
+For completeness, we include in the {appendix} a brief description of these two families of random graphs.
+With the exception of the Erd\H os-R\'enyi graph, all these models are build using latent variables.